 Physical Barriers to Protect Your Garden

 To prevent millipedes from entering your garden beds, you can use physical barriers.
-Copper tape or diatomaceous earth around the edges of your garden beds will create an obstacle that millipedes can’t cross.
+Copper tape or diatomaceous earth around the edges of your garden beds will create an obstacle that they can’t cross.
 These methods are simple and chemical-free, making them perfect for organic gardening.

 When to Call a Pest Control Professional

-Why Choose Pest Brothers for Millipedes Control Near Me in Kendall, FL?
+Why Choose Pest Brothers for Millipedes Control?

 As one satisfied customer shared: